alexdong/alexdong.com/content/2018-12-30-moral-machine-autonomous-vehicles.md

 > the economy may be small, our results show that the benefits these
 > services provide for their users are large.

 Second.
-How much do you value a life?
-Or, whose life worth more?
-An infant or a pregnant women?
-A dog or a cat?
-Or a dog or a criminal?
+Whose life worth more?
+An infant or a pregnant woman?
+A dog or a a criminal?
 Tough questions, huh?
 Well, there is an answer to that.
 Infant.
-Dog.
-And dog again.
+And dog.

-Even more interesting is that this is also a global preference, which means that it's the same across across 233 countries and cultures.
+Even more interesting is that this is also a global preference, which means that it's the same across 233 countries and cultures.
 (Here is [a direct link](https://www.nature.com/articles/s41586-018-0637-6/figures/2) to the graph. )